How to increase open_files_limit

 systemctl daemon-reload

-5. After the successful reboot of the server, we will again run below SQL Queries.
+4. After the successful reboot of the server, we will run the following SQL Query to check that the value was set correctly:

 SHOW VARIABLES LIKE 'open_files_limit';